The unsexy work that makes everything else possible — and the discipline that AI makes non-negotiable.

 And then AI arrived.
 The moment you start feeding LLMs operational data, every governance gap becomes a liability.
 This pillar covers how to build the foundation — before you need it.

-How to build a data dictionary that actually gets used — tied to your reporting layer, owned by the people who generate the data, and maintained through a governance cycle.
+How to build a data dictionary that actually gets used — tied to your reporting layer, owned by the people who generate the data, and maintained through a governance cycle rather than a one-time project.

 Master data management for ops teams — deduplication, entity resolution, and the reporting standards that prevent seven teams from producing seven different answers to the same question.